iSOLveIT/protege_owl/_sources/index.rst.txt

 ---------------

 1. Go to `File>Preferences` in Protégé.
 This will bring up a new window with lots and lots of different tabs.
 Click on the `New entities` tab.
    This will bring up a tab that looks similar to figure 4.1.
 The top part of that tab is a box labeled Entity IRI.
 It should be set with the parameters as shown in figure 4.1.
 I.e., `Starts with Active ontology IRI`. `Followed by #`. `Ends with User supplied name`.
 If the last parameter is set to `Auto-generated name` change it to `User supplied name`.
 That is the parameter most likely to be different but also check the other two as well.

 2. Now select the `Renderer` tab.
 It should look like figure 4.2.
 Most importantly, check that `Entity rendering` is set to `Render by entity IRI short name (ID)` rather than `Render by annotation property`.
-Don’t worry if this doesn’t completely make sense at this point.
+Don't worry if this doesn't completely make sense at this point.
 The issues here are a bit complex and subtle so we defer them until after you have an understanding of the basic concepts of what an OWL ontology is.
 We will have a discussion of these details below in :ref:`Chapter 7 <chap7>`.
 For now you just need to make sure that the preferences are set appropriately to work with the rest of the tutorial.

 ----------------